-A student who is exempt from testing based on Math TAKS or PSAT scores must either take the AC Math Placement test or have completed a sequence of Math courses including Algebra I, Algebra II, and Geometry.
+^{}A student who is exempt from testing based on Math TAKS or PSAT scores must either take the AC Math Placement test or have completed a sequence of Math courses including Algebra I, Algebra II, and Geometry.
 And, the student must have maintained an overall B average in each course listed.

 If a student is not exempt from testing, the Accuplacer or THEA test must be taken prior to registration.
 For information on each test, see the Amarillo College Website, Testing Services.
 To schedule testing contact your school counselor or the Amarillo College Assessment Center, 806-371-5445.

-STATE APPROVED TESTS REQUIRED SCORES Accuplacer Reading Writing Math 78 or higher 6-8 or a 5 with an objective score of 80 or higher 75 or higher THEA Reading Writing Math 230 or higher 220 or higher 270 or higher
+me conteger teaccoment content content STATE APPROVED TESTS REQUIRED SCORES Accuplacer Reading 78 or higher Writing 6-8 or a 5 with an objective score of 80 or higher Math 75 or higher THEA Reading 230 or higher Writing 220 or higher Math 270 or higher